Links on Android Authority may earn us a commission. Learn more.

 How to reuse your old phone as a sim racing dashboard

 Simulator racing — or sim racing as it is more commonly known — has been a great replacement for real-life motorsports during the global COVID-19 pandemic.
 We may slowly be getting back to normal, but that doesn’t mean your virtual racing has to disappear.
 Sim racing is exactly what it says on the tin — racing simulated vehicles around virtualized circuits.
 There are online tournaments and leagues like any esport, and you can compete online in titles such as Formula 1 2019, iRacing, and Gran Turismo Sport.

 What is SimHub?

 SimHub is an independently-developed piece of software from a sim racing community racer named “Wotever.”
 It’s a simulated dashboard that aims to mimic the instrument cluster that you would typically find in a real racing car.
-What it does is pull telemetry data from the game that you’re playing and turn it into a cool set of gauges that can be displayed on a smartphone or tablet.
+It pulls telemetry data from the game that you’re playing and turns it into a cool set of gauges that can be displayed on a smartphone or tablet.

 Continue reading: Steam Link app review

 The best bit?
 There are no cables — at least in theory.
 SimHub doesn’t require a wire for a data connection.
 However, long racing sessions with your phone screen powered on for hours at a time can obviously lead to battery drain.
 I have my device typically plugged in for power since I wouldn’t want my telemetry data being cut off mid-race!